Reviewed by Eleese Cunningham, RDN

 Another type of omega-3 fat, alpha-linolenic acid (ALA) provides cardiac benefits.
 Flaxseeds and walnuts contain ALA.
 Eat 2 tablespoons of ground flaxseed or 1 ounce (about a handful) of walnuts each day for heart health.

 Eat less fatty meats and more plant-based foods, such as fruits and vegetables.
 Not only are fruits and vegetables low in calories and high in fiber and antioxidants, they can help keep blood pressure in check.
 High blood pressure is a major risk factor for heart attack and stroke.
 What makes fruits and veggies so good?
 They are packed with potassium, a mineral that has been shown to lower blood pressure in clinical studies.

 Aim for 4,700 milligrams of potassium every day for good blood pressure.
 That’s at least 2 cups of fruit and 2½ cups of vegetables daily.
 The best picks are tomatoes, leafy greens, potatoes, bananas and squash.

 Slow and Steady Weight Loss for Heart Health

 In men, a 40-inch (or larger) waistline may be dangerous for health.
-Losing belly fat is important.
-Slow weight loss offers the best results.
+Losing belly fat is important, with slow weight loss offering the best results.

 Do not deny yourself everything at once.
 Try gradually subtracting about 500 calories from your daily intake instead.
 This can be done with more moderate portion sizes and limiting added sugars and fats.
-With this strategy you will lose about 1 pound a week.
-It doesn’t take much to see results; with a 5 percent to 10 percent drop in weight, overall health improves.
+It doesn’t take much to see results; with a 5- to 10-percent drop in weight, overall health improves.